quintinbland/LoanAnalyzer/README.md

 # loan_analyzer

-This project will analyze loan information.
-The project will calculate the present and future value and converting the results into a .csv file.
+This project will analyze loan information and calculate the present and future value and converting the results into a .csv file.

 ---